stevenrskelton/stevenrskelton.github.io/_posts/2022-04-17-scala-sbt-publishing-to-github-packages.md

 It does however to maintain a set of compiled releases, and here we will be using GitHub Packages.

-There is an SBT pluging called [sbt/sbt-assembly](https://github.com/sbt/sbt-assembly) that will create an über jar, and allow it to be published to Maven.
+There is an SBT plugin called [sbt/sbt-assembly](https://github.com/sbt/sbt-assembly) that will create an über jar, and allow it to be published to Maven.
 It is a single-line add to `project/plugins.sbt` and takes zero configuration

 ```sbt